drabo/gogs/README.md

 # Install Gogs in Kubernetes #

-This following installation steps will create a working Git server in Kubernetes.
+The following installation steps will create a working Git server in Kubernetes.

 ## Installation ##